 Advancements in technology, mobile apps, and remote and cloud technology create new business opportunities.
 In addition, new types of content are also emerging in the form of social media, video, and audio.
 Businesses should adapt to these advancements by implementing ECM software to continue to organize data and optimize business performance.

-Implementing a Successful ECM Platform
+Implementing a Successful Enterprise content management Platform

 Before implementation, businesses should perform a content audit by documenting all the types of content their organization deals with and who handles what data.
 ECM is collaborative, and multiple departments must be involved in the implementation process.
 Organizations should create a team centered around these multiple groups to reach success.